Counterfactual Editing for Search Result Explanation: Evaluation Principles and Metrics

+\item \textbf{\bertscore}: BERTScore \cite{zhang2019bertscore} evaluates the semantic similarity between two sequences using contextualized representations from a transformer-based model.
+It is bound to $[0,1]$ where a higher value indicates higher semantic similarity (optimizes for Closeness); we use \bertscore~to balance precision and recall.

+\item \textbf{\relfluency}: we first use a pre-trained language model GPT-2 \cite{radford2019language} to compute the mean perplexity of the generated counterfactual and the initial query, respectively; denote $q_{(i)}$ as the $i$-th token in query $q$, and $P_{\text{LM}}(q_{(i)})$ as the language model's probability of predicting token $q_{(i)}$ given the context of $(i-1)$ tokens:

-where $\textit{ppl.}(\cdot)$ denotes mean perplexity of a text sequence.
-Fluency=1.0 is an ideal case indicating the counterfactual query is of the same fluency as original query; 0<Fluency<1 means the generated counterfactual is more fluent than original query (optimizes for Fluency). \item \textbf{Runtime}: We also measure the average running time per edit (captures Latency). \end{itemize} We should note that these metrics are a comprehensive reflection of the quality of counterfactual queries.
-Additionally, to check their coherency with human's understanding, we also include a human evaluation in experiments~(\S\ref{sec:experiment_setup}).
+Here $\text{ppl.}\,(\cdot)$ denotes the mean perplexity of a text sequence. \relfluency=1.0 is an ideal case indicating the counterfactual query is of the same fluency as the initial query~\cite{ross2020explaining}; while an extreme \relfluency~score means the counterfactual query deviates from the initial query.\footnote{We should note that perplexity metric $\text{ppl.}\,(q)$ in~\cref{eq:perplexity} tends to get lower values for longer sequences because of the denominator $|q|$, this is also reflected in our experimental results in~\cref{tab:main_results}, \relfluency<0 may be due to the methods tend to provide long and tedious counterfactual explanations.}